typesense/firestore-typesense-search/README.md

 2. [Set up](https://typesense.org/docs/guide/install-typesense.html) a Typesense cluster on [Typesense Cloud](https://cloud.typesense.org) or [Self-Hosted](https://typesense.org/docs/guide/install-typesense.html#option-2-local-machine-self-hosting) (free).
 3. Set up a Typesense Collection either through the Typesense Cloud dashboard or through the [API](https://typesense.org/docs/latest/api/collections.html#create-a-collection).

+> [!IMPORTANT]
-⚠️ ☝️ #3 above is a commonly missed step.
+> ☝️ #3 above is a commonly missed step.
 This extension **does not create the Typesense Collection for you**.
 Instead it syncs data to a Typesense collection you've already created.
 If you see an HTTP 404 in the extension logs, it's most likely because of missing this step.

 ### Step 2️⃣ : Install the Extension